 Nikola founder Milton to face securities fraud charges

-The founder of Nikola Corp. has been arrested on securities fraud charges alleging he made false and misleading statements to investors in the electric and hydrogen-powered truck startup
+The founder of Nikola Corp. has been arrested on securities fraud charges alleging he made false and misleading statements to investors about the electric and hydrogen-powered truck startup

 Trevor Milton resigned from Nikola in September amid allegations of fraud.
 At the time, Milton said he would defend himself against accusations that the company made false claims about its vehicles, allegations Nikola rejects.